-Drug candidates developed by us will require approvals or clearances from the U.S. Food and Drug Administration, or FDA, or international regulatory agencies prior to commercial sales.
-There can be no assurance that our drug candidates will receive any of the required approvals or clearances.
+Product candidates developed by us will require approvals or clearances from the U.S. Food and Drug Administration, or FDA, or international regulatory agencies prior to commercial sales.
+There can be no assurance that any of our product candidates will receive any of the required approvals or clearances.
 If we were to be denied approval or clearance or any such approval or clearance was to be delayed, it would have a material adverse impact on us.